SPOClab-ca/dn3/docs/source/guides/configuration.rst

 Why do I need this?
 ===================
 Configuration files are perhaps where the advantages of DN3 are most apparent.
-Ostensibly, integrating *multiple* datasets across a common deep learning is as simple as loading files of each dataset from disk to be fed into a common deep learning training loop.
+Ostensibly, integrating *multiple* datasets to train a single process is as simple as loading files of each dataset from disk to be fed into a common deep learning training loop.
 The reality however, is rarely that simple.
 DN3 uses `YAML <https://yaml.org/>`_ formatted configuration files to streamline this process, and better organize the integration of *many* datasets.